DevonCasey/nmf_practice/pair.md

 3. Assume we want to use a least-squares error metric when we update the matrices __W__ and __H__.
 This allows us to use the numpy.linalg.lstsq solver.
 To start, we will update __H__ by calling lstsq, holding __W__ fixed and minimizing the sum of squared errors predicting the document matrix.
 Since these values should all be at least 0, clip all the values in __H__ after the call to lstsq.

 4. Use the lstsq solver to update __W__ while holding __H__ fixed.
 The lstsq solver assumes it is optimizing the right matrix of the multiplication (e.g. x in the equation __ax=b__).
 So you will need to get creative so you can use it and have the dimensions line up correctly.
-Brainstorm on paper or a whiteboard how to manipulate the matrices so lstsq can get the dimensionality correct and optimize __W__. __hint: it involves transposes.__ Clip __W__ appropriately after updating it with lstsq to ensure it is at least 0.
+Brainstorm on paper or a whiteboard how to manipulate the matrices so that lstsq can get the dimensionality correct and optimize __W__. __hint: it involves transposes.__ Clip __W__ appropriately after updating it with lstsq to ensure it is at least 0.

 5. Repeat steps 3 and 4 for a fixed number of iterations, or until convergence (i.e. change in __cost(V, W*H)__ close to 0).